solettaproject/soletta/README.md

-Note that at compile time some levels may be disabled by usage of `SOL_LOG_LEVEL_MAXIMUM` C-pre-processor macro, which may be set for soletta itself (internally) by resetting it on kconfig (i.e menuconfig:
+Note that at compile time some levels may be disabled by usage of `SOL_LOG_LEVEL_MAXIMUM` C-pre-processor macro, which may be set for Soletta itself (internally) by resetting it on kconfig (i.e menuconfig:
 Core library -> Log -> Maximum log level).

 or by applications if they define that in some way.
 Then messages